quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 1. Define a function that takes a `[Int]` and divides the first element by the sum[0] of the rest of the list.
 If the sum of the "tail" (rest) is 0 or there are no elements in the list, return `Nothing`.

+2. Define a function that takes a `[a]` and returns a `Maybe [a]` where the returned list is the tail of the list.
+Consider what to return if the list is empty.

+3. Define an `average` function that takes a `[Int]` and returns `Maybe Float` where the return value is the average value.

 ##### Exercise notes (Lists)